Wow, another grain and vegetable salad! Katie, really you’ve outdone yourself!

 That’s always a good sign.

 Up above you can see this salad paired with Red Quinoa Salad with Arugula, Artichoke Hearts, and Olives and Sesame-Honey Quinoa and Carrot Salad with Sliced Avocado for a little whole grain salad medley.
 Instant side dish buffet – just add a main course.
+If you like your greens and grains salads on the garlicky side, you can sub in garlic oil for the olive oil in the dressing.

 More Grain Salad Recipes: